filecoin-project/fvm-docs/content/en/docs/how-tos/basics/install-lotus/index.md

 ### Intel-based macs

-This script is for Intel-based Macs only, and will not work for M1-based Macs.
+This script is for Intel-based Macs only and will not work for M1-based Macs.
 You must be using MacOS 11.0 _Big Sur_ or higher.

 You must have the following software installed: